purva-kekan/purva-kekan/README.md

 **Data Analyst @ Ipserlab** | Passionate about transforming raw data into actionable insights that drive meaningful change

-I'm a recent graduate with a Master's in Analytics (GPA: 3.93/4.0) from Northeastern University, specializing in **data storytelling, behavioral analytics, and equity-driven solutions**.
-Currently driving 40% higher student engagement in mental health through NLP-powered behavioral analytics at Ipserlab.
+Hey there!
+I’m a Data Analyst who transforms messy data into insights that leaders can act on 30% to 45% more accurately.
+My work helps public health, healthcare and product teams make faster, cleaner and more confident decisions without the overwhelm.
+I specialize in simplifying complex datasets, building high clarity dashboards and unlocking the real story behind numbers so organizations can scale impact, efficiency and trust.

 🔍 **What drives me:** Using data + behavioral science to address real-world equity challenges in healthcare and community outcomes

-🚀 **Currently building:** [CAViO](https://github.com/purva-kekan) - an inclusive AI-driven travel platform
+🚀 **Currently building:** [CAVO](https://github.com/purva-kekan) - an inclusive AI-driven travel platform

-🌟 **Beyond analytics:** When I'm not diving into data, you'll find me dancing, designing, or exploring creative ways to visualize insights
+🌟 **Beyond analytics:** When I'm not diving into data, you'll find me dancing, designing or exploring creative ways to visualize insights

 ---